epishev-m/e314-di/UPM/Documentation~/instructions-en.md

 ## Lifecycle Management

 The container allows you to define the lifespan of objects.
-Let’s explore the main options:
+Let's explore the main options:

 ### Transient (AsTransient)